trevorpogue/topspace/README.md

 `topspace-mode' to be inactive in certain buffers or in any specific circumstance.
 When inactive, `topspace-mode' will still technically be on, but will be effectively off and have no effect on the buffer.
+Note that if `topspace-active' returns non-nil but `topspace-mode' is off, `topspace-mode' will still be disabled.

-If t, then always be active.
+If non-nil, then always be active.
 If nil, never be active.
 If set to a predicate function (function that returns a boolean value), then be active only when that function returns a non-nil value."
   :type '(choice (const :tag "always" t)